Kasheftin/nuxt-nest-graphql-auth/README.md

 export class AppModule {}
 ````

-At this point we should be able to start dev server (`npm run start:dev`) and use [http://localhost:3001/graphql](http://localhost:3001/graphql) to create and read some dummy users:
+At this point we should be able to start the dev server (`npm run start:dev`) and use [http://localhost:3001/graphql](http://localhost:3001/graphql) to create and read some dummy users:

 ![GraphQL Playground createUser](images/01-graphql-playground-create-user.gif)

-## 4. Back-End Authentication
+## 4. Backend Authentication

-We need to implement sign in and sign out mutations as well as `me` query which is going to return currently signed in user.
-The import section of `src/auth/auth.module.ts` has to be updated with registering JWT module:
+We need to implement sign in and sign out mutations as well as `me` query that returns currently signed in user.
+The import section of `src/auth/auth.module.ts` must be updated with the registration of the JWT module:

 ````typescript
 import { JwtModule } from '@nestjs/jwt'